ajcool2k/project-helpers/git.md

 ## merge file from different branch by interactive merge tool

     git checkout --patch [feature-branch-xxx] path/file.ext

+## copy commits from a different branch to the HEAD

+    git checkout [develop]                      # change HEAD to desired branch or commit
+    git cherry-pick [commitHash] [commitHash]   # pick two commits from a different branch to the HEAD

 ## remove a local branch